msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/activities.md

 - Played within a team built on mutual respect and shared development contributing to a cohesive team culture and collaborative team tactics that performed consistently.
-- Consequently, developed confidence to play regularly with fellow cohorts during evenings, resulting in stronger scoial skills and network.
+- Consequently, developed confidence to play regularly with fellow cohorts during evenings, resulting in stronger social skills and network.

 *Volleyball taught me that coachability the willingness to be corrected and improved is what separates someone with potential from someone who